jet/equinox/DOCUMENTATION.md

    // ... if `snd` contains event, they are written
    // `fst` (an `int` in this instance) is returned as the outcome to the caller

-type Service(...)

-/// ...
+type Service internal (resolve : ClientId -> Equinox.Stream<Events.Event, Fold.State>) =

     // Given the supplied context, attempt to apply the command for the specified clientId
     // NOTE Try will return the `fst` of the tuple that `decide` returned
-// If >1 attempt was necessary (e.g., due to conflicting events), the `fst` from the last attempt is the outcome member __.Try(clientId, context, command) : Async<int> =
-    let stream = resolve clientId
+    // If >1 attempt was necessary (e.g., due to conflicting events), the `fst` from the last attempt is the outcome member __.Try(clientId, context, command) : Async<int> = let stream = resolve clientId
         stream.Transact(fun state ->
             decide (context, command) state)
 ```

 ## DOs